How Long Do Stick and Poke Tattoos Last?

 Would you like to relive the past and get a stick and poke tattoo from a cultural community, but you’re not sure whether your new ink will stand the test of time?

-In this article, we discuss exactly what you need to know about how long your stick and poke tattoo should last, and what factors may affect its longevity.
+We discuss everything you need to know about how long your stick and poke tattoo is likely to last, what factors may affect its longevity, and how you can work towards keeping your ink looking clearer and crisper for longer.

 Stick and poke is an ancient tattooing technique used to create hand-made body art.
 The artist applies his or her own strength to puncture the skin with a needle.
 This method has been used throughout the history of tattoos, up until the invention of the first electrical machine in 1891.